Mitch Garver Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.50 team ERA ranks 19th among all league pitching staffs.
+- The Mets have the 19th-ranked team ERA across all league pitching staffs (4.49).

-- Megill (7-7) gets the starting nod for the Mets in his 20th start of the season.
-He has a 5.54 ERA in 91 2/3 innings pitched, with 74 strikeouts.
+- The Mets will send Quintana (1-5) out to make his eighth start of the season.
+He is 1-5 with a 3.73 ERA and 30 strikeouts through 41 2/3 innings pitched.

-- His most recent time out came on Tuesday against the Atlanta Braves, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing eight hits.
+- The left-hander's most recent time out came on Wednesday against the Atlanta Braves, when he tossed 5 1/3 innings, surrendering five earned runs while giving up nine hits.

-- The 28-year-old has an ERA of 5.54, with 7.3 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .300 batting average against him.
+- The 34-year-old has an ERA of 3.73, with 6.6 strikeouts per nine innings, in seven games this season.
+Opponents are batting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.